denisse-orellana/bellabeat_case/README.md

 | <p align="center"><img width="100%" src="./images/steps_vs_weight.png"></p>  | <p align="center"><img width="100%" src="./images/steps_vs_distance.png"></p> |
 | ------------- | ------------- |

-People presents the average weight of 64 Kg while walking and, as a normal fact, more distance is covered while more are the number oof steps.
+People presents the average weight of 64 Kg while walking and, as a normal fact, more distance is covered while the number of steps are more.

 #### Hours asleep